Page 6: Historical Events In May - 18

-1934 On May - 18 academy Award first called Oscar in print (Sidney Skolsky)
+1934 Academy Award first called Oscar in print (Sidney Skolsky) on May - 18.

-1934 Congress approves "Lindbergh Act", makes kidnapping a capital offense on this day in history.
+1934 Congress approves "Lindbergh Act", makes kidnapping a capital offense on May - 18.

 1934 TWA begins commercial service on May - 18.

-1934 Academy Award 1st called Oscar in print (Sidney Skolsky) on this day in history.
+1934 Academy Award 1st called Oscar in print (Sidney Skolsky) on May - 18.

 1935 On May - 18 t E Lawrence, better known as Lawrence of Arabia, dies in England from injuries sustained in a motorcycle crash